eharvey328/ai-pokedex/README.md

 ## Comparison

-The most obvious thing is the search feature does not work in Bob's application.
+- The most obvious thing is core features don't work in Bob's application (search and clicking evolutions).
 Claude has all core features working.
 I think this is due to Claude's final step was to run a verification step to build and serve the app and manually test functionality.
 Bob completed once the code was done.

-They both have a surprisingly similar UI, even down to the header background blur.
-They both decided animations are awesome (probably due to my prompt language).
-Both app's animations can get messy, but Claude's are more polished.
+- They both have a surprisingly similar UI, even down to the header background blur.
+- They both decided animations are awesome (probably due to my prompt language).
+  - Both app's animations are a bit messy, but Claude's are more polished.

-I think it is interesting both also decided to open the Pokemon details in a modal instead of a dedicated route.
-This makes it so you cannot directly link to it which isn't ideal.
+- I think it is interesting both also decided to open the Pokemon details in a modal instead of a dedicated route.
+This makes it so you cannot directly link to it-- which is unideal.

 ### Overall

-Claude built the better app with better code.
-I think Bob could fix a few things with some follow up prompts, but from my experience, it struggles with that.
+- Claude built the better app with better code.
+- I think Bob could fix a few things with some follow up prompts, but from my experience, it struggles with that.

-The code patterns used by each aren't bad, but if I saw these apps come from an application I would hesitate to hire either of them beyond a junior level.
+- The code patterns used by each aren't bad, but if I saw these apps come from an application I would hesitate to hire either of them beyond a junior level.

+#### Bob's Solution

+- I like that it is using the REST API with react query for client caching and `useInfiniteQuery` to handle the infinite scroll
+- Odd that it decided to use state management for something so simple
+  - I would assume to try follow "best practices", but I don't see stores that often these days.
+- Using the latest version of React and Nextjs, but not any of new features (e.g, no SSR/static rendering, server actions, or next caching)
+- Created a `prefetchPokemon` method but never uses it, lol
+- Not sure why it's using kebab-case instead of camelCase for files
+- Wrote some unit tests which is good to see, but only for `utils`...

+#### Claude's Solution

+- Decided to use GraphQL instead of REST, which is interesting.
+  - Probably because it is typically nice to use in frontends for efficient data, but in this pokedex case, we will need all data from the API.
+  - I find the ApolloClient caching much more challenging than the tanstack useQuery cache
+- Also like Bob, it uses the latest version of React and Nextjs, but not many new features.